Evaluation of Lasofoxifene Versus Fulvestrant in Advanced or Metastatic ER+/HER2- Breast Cancer With an ESR1 Mutation

 A major limiting factor in the administration of fulvestrant is its poor solubility requiring IM injection.
 The volume of administration limits the dose that can be administered.
 Initial clinical trials administered 250 mg of fulvestrant in 5 cc of castor oil as a single injection once monthly.
 Because the IM injections were well tolerated, loading and higher doses were investigated.
 This was found to have acceptable tolerability and resulted in greater efficacy.
 Limited by the volume of administration higher doses of fulvestrant cannot be investigated further.

 Once the subject has consented to participate in the study, screening tests will be performed within 30 days of enrollment.

 For subjects randomized to lasofoxifene, blood samples will be drawn to assess the population PK.
-Serum samples will be collected at each visit starting at Visit 0 (Day 1) through Final/ET visit to measure serum lasofoxifene concentration.
-Serum samples for PK analysis will be collected ±15 minutes before the time that the lasofoxifene dose is ingested.
+Serum samples will be collected at each visit starting at Visit 0 (Day 1) through Final/ET visit to measure serum lasofoxifene concentration at time points outlined below.
+Serum samples for PK analysis will be collected before the time that the next lasofoxifene dose is ingested.
 The actual time and date of dosing on the previous day as well as dosing on the visit day, and the PK blood sampling time/date must be recorded for all subjects.
 Pharmacokinetic samples are to be collected before clinical lab blood sampling.

 You can join if…

 Open to females ages 18 years and up

 - ≥60 years of age with no vaginal bleeding over the prior year, or

 - <60 years with "premature menopause" or "premature ovarian failure" manifest itself with secondary amenorrhea for at least 1 year and follicle stimulating hormone (FSH) and estradiol levels in the postmenopausal range according to institutional standards, or